kawaicheung/book-on-naming-things/manuscript/F_Ch_WhenCRUDisCrud.md

 # Describing Methods

 There's nothing like writing a good piece of code.
 It's code that, first of all, works.
 Not only does it work, but it _does_ its work efficiently.
-Not only is it efficient, but it reads beautifully.
-Producing code that helps the end user, the operating system, and its future authors is the ultimate accomplishment of a programmer.
+And not only is it efficient, it reads beautifully.
+Producing code that helps the end user, the operating system, and its future authors is the ultimate accomplishment.

-But, there are two problems with this last bit.
+But, there are two problems with that last hurdle.
 First, it's hard to measure what readable code _looks_ like.
-Second, if you use an object-oriented programming language, it's even harder to write it.
-The truth is this: object-oriented languages are fantastic for dispersing work to various layers of a system to achieve goals like encapsulation, extensibility, and reuse.
+Second, it's even harder to write it.
+The truth is this: Object-oriented languages are fantastic at dispersing work to various layers of a system to achieve goals like encapsulation, extensibility, and reuse.
 But, this makes for a tedious read.

 You can't sit down and read this kind of stuff linearly like you would a newspaper article.
 Instead, it's a constant redirection to other places, an energy-draining trip throughout the entirety of a codebase, like a _Choose Your Own Adventure_ book where the choice isn't really yours.